Dalexen/Dalexen/README.md

 ## Hi there 👋
+# ✨Struggling Through Reality✨
+## Apple User
+## I do things with windows
+## I also do Linux as a hobby
+### I have carpal tunnel so I will probably disappear for months at a time, sorry.
 <!--
 **Dalexen/Dalexen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.